peperoni60/drupal-docker/README.md

 * Are the containers running?
 In PhpStorm click on the Docker tab (and connect to Docker if necessary).
 * Try to stop the containers (stop the **startup.sh** session) and delete the containers.
 Restart the **startup.sh** session.
 * If conflicts with the network occur, try to delete the network.
-In a terminal (inside or outside PhpStorm) enter `docker network ls` and then `docker network rm [something_like_PROJECT_NAME]-dev-net`.
-Then check the value of PROJECT_NAME in the environment file.
+In a terminal (inside or outside PhpStorm) enter `docker network ls` and then `docker network rm [something_like_PROJECT_NAME_PLAIN]-dev-net`.
+Then check the value of PROJECT_NAME_PLAIN in the environment file.
 It must consist of lower case letters and numbers only!
 If you changed the name, stop and delete the containers, too (see above).
 Restart **startup.sh** to recreate the network and the containers.
 * Keep in mind that the containers were designed to never hold project specific data that could not be recreated by Docker.
 So it is always safe to delete containers!